Bengt J. Olsson

 X/Twitter: @bengtxyz

-For the non-expert (like me…) the distinction between different power flows presented can be confusing.
-Typically in the Nordics we refer to NordPools “Auction Flows” map to visualize the power flows.
-From the day-ahead (DA) market coupling calculations, two different flows may be presented
+For the non-expert (like me…) the distinction between different types of power flows presented can be confusing.
+Typically in the Nordics we refer to NordPools “Auction Flows” map to visualize the power flows from the day-ahead (DA) market.
+From the DA market coupling calculations, two different flows may be presented

 NordPool presents the former, Scheduled Exchanges, as a map on its website, called “Auction Flows”.
 What is a scheduled exchange, and how does it differ from the physical flows?